Antartica

 1. The Antarctic Peninsula

 Often referred to as the “tip of Antarctica,” the Antarctic Peninsula is a ruggedly beautiful region that offers breathtaking landscapes, including towering glaciers, snow-capped mountains, and picturesque valleys.
-It’s also home to numerous wildlife such as penguins, seals, and whales.
+It’s the most accessible part of Antarctica and home to numerous wildlife such as penguins, seals, and whales.
+The peninsula extends northward toward South America and features notable locations including Paradise Bay and the Lemaire Channel, offering some of the most dramatic coastal scenery on the continent.

 2. South Shetland Islands